 I know some of you are sure to ask, what does your wife think of all of this?
 Quite surprisingly, she is in agreement with me on many of these things.
 Not all of them, but close enough that I can still see her standing here.
 Polly is no theologian, She is not trained in theology as I am.
 She loves to read fiction.
 I was able to get her to read Bart Ehrman’s book Misquoting Jesus and she found the book to be quite an eye opener.

-Polly is free to be whom and whatever she wishes.
-If she wanted to start attending the local Fundamentalist Baptist Church she is free to do so and even has my blessing.
+Polly is free to be whomever and whatever she wishes.
+If she wants to start attending the local Fundamentalist Baptist church she is free to do so, and even has my blessing.
 For now, she doesn’t.
-She may never believe like I believe, but in my new way of thinking that is OK.
+She may never believe as I believe, but in my new way of thinking that is OK.
 I really don’t care what others think.
 Are you happy?
 Are you at peace?
 Are you living a good, productive life?
 Do you enjoy life?
 Yes, to these questions is good enough for me.

-I have six children, three who are out on their own.
+I have six children, three of whom are out on their own.
 For many years I was the spiritual patriarch of the family.
 Everyone looked to me for the answers.
 I feel somewhat burdened over my children.
-I feel like I have left them out on their own with no protection.
+I feel as if I have left them out on their own with no protection.
 But, I know they have good minds and can think and reason for themselves.
 Whatever they decide about God, religion, politics, or American League baseball is fine with me.